Jguan0330/cse15l-lab-reports/lab5/lab5report.md

 3.Studetent's response

-Yes, my current direction is at grading-area, I have go through the files in grading-area and I cannot find lib which stores Junit file, so I cp the lib into grading-area This solution works. here is the file in grading-area before:
+Yes, my current direction is at grading-area, I have gone through the files in grading-area, and I cannot find lib, which stores the Junit file, so I add the `cp -r ../lib .` to line 20 so that the lib will be in grading-area.
+This solution works. here is the file in grading-area before:
 <br><img width="329" alt="截屏2023-06-02 下午2 20 41" src="https://github.com/Jguan0330/cse15l-lab-reports/assets/114201575/ce50f51d-44c4-4aae-8de4-7eecdf41d04f">